rooch-network/rooch/moveos/moveos-stdlib/moveos-stdlib/doc/raw_table.md

 Raw Key Value table.
 This is the basic of storage abstraction.
 This type table doesn't care about the key and value types.
 We leave the data type checking to the Native implementation.
-This type table if for design internal global storage, so all functions are friend.
+This type table is for internal global storage, so all functions are friend.

 -  [Resource `TableInfo`](#0x2_raw_table_TableInfo)